kahlih/GitIssues/README.md

 **About**
 This is a tool I made to ease my nervous-tick of having to create Issues ONLY via GitHub's Issue page.
 Now, I can do this via the command line.

+**Tools**
+GitIssues was made with [Click](http://click.pocoo.org/5/), which is a nice Python package that aides in creating command-line interfaces.

 **Usage**
 After cloning the repo, type the following command:
 $pip install --editable .